mkupriyanov05/FLaTA_hw2/README.md

 # FLaTA_hw2

-Enter path to adjacency matrix as an argument
+Enter path to adjacency matrix as an argument\n
 Oleg loh